mrchainman/CLI-Talk/README.md

 - [ ] Make code more "pythonic"

 ## Usage
-Just run './main.py' in the directory you cloned the code into.
+Just run './main.py' from the bin folder.
 The first time you will need to configure it through the wizard, then everything will be fetched automatically the next time you run it.

 Have fun :D